santinoacco/MySetup/CheatSheats/CERNCheatSheat.md

 3. asetup master,Athena,2021-06-11T2101
 4. git checkout "$AtlasReleaseType/$AtlasBuildBranch/$AtlasBuildStamp"
 5. git switch -c <new-branch-name>      # so that you make a new branch for your changes with that reklease.

+# Panda

+- To retry a given task with ID: X, for example 2453221:
+    - lsetup panda
+    - pbook
+    - retry(X)
+- To force to retry avoiding an specific site:
+    - find the site where it failed:
+        - go to MyBigPanda
+        - select the job that failed, click the taskID.
+        - in the table look at the columns Build and Run.
+        - where it failed should be a '1', click that '1'.
+        - in the poped window look for 'computingsite'.
+        - that site is the one to exclude, we will call it <site_to_exclude>.
+    - retry(X,, newOpts={'excludedSite':['<site_to_exclude_1>','<site_to_exclude_2>']})